Student Services

 serve the needs of students, campus offices and conference guests.
 In addition to

-textbooks, the bookstore carries official Bluffton logo clothing, artist supplies,
+textbooks, the bookstore carries official Bluffton logo clothing, gift items, office

-greeting cards and items for room decoration.
-Popular books on a variety of topics
+supplies, artist supplies, greeting cards and trade books.
+Popular books on a variety

 Textbooks